What is Behavioral Competency?

 This is an excellent method for allowing your employees to rate themselves against the company standard.
 It allows an employee to reflect on their performance and consider ways to improve.
 However, self-assessments should never be used in isolation; at least one of the two methods listed below should be used in conjunction with them to provide a complete picture of an employee's competency.

 2. Manager Assessment:

 These evaluations should not be based solely on the manager's biassed opinion.
 Rather, manager evaluations should be based on months of observation.
-One method is to have the employee complete a project that directly relates to their behavioural competencies.
+One method is to have the employee complete a project that directly relates to their behavioral competency.
 Once that project is completed, the manager will be able to make an objective assessment of how the employee demonstrated the competency in question.
 For entry-level recruits, this is generally good practise.

 3. Peer Assessment:

 Employees may be approached to provide feedback to their coworkers.
-They could simply assign a rating to the employee in question based on the company standard established in the competency model.
+They could simply assign a rating to the employee in question based on the company standard established in the behavioral competency model.